uhyo/typescript-puzzle/CONTRIBUTING.md

 Each stage can have an optional `author` field which is an author ID.
 To define your author ID, add a field to `src/definitions/authors.ts`.

+## Adding Hole Types

+There are various hole types that can be used as options.
+Basically, a hole type represents one syntactic construct of TypeScript.

+If you want add a new type of hole, do so by modifying files in `src/definitions/holes`.